vganapati/CT_PVAE/README.md

 conda activate CT
 ```

-Navigate to the CT_VAE directory.
+Navigate to the CT_PVAE directory.
 Next, set your PYTHONPATH to include the current directory:

 ```